 I mentioned before that Eowyn’s thoughts were poisoned by Wormtongue, and it is implied that for his efforts against Theoden on Saruman’s behalf, he would have been given Eowyn as a reward.
 I hope the thought of that makes you shudder as much as it does me.
 The snare he set for her was unspeakably evil.
 Wormtongue, however, was Man, but the enemy that lures us is not; and as Lewis often reminds us, the more powerful the being, the greater capacity for evil when he falls.
 Remember that there is enmity between the serpent and woman.

-Speaking of Lewis, it’s his work and a sentence I had trouble reading aloud to my children that I will visit next, in part two–which will hopefully come sooner rather than later.
+Speaking of Lewis, it’s his work and a sentence I had trouble reading aloud to my children that I will visit next, in part two.